agileactors/academy-node-workshop/README.md

 ## Branch description

-In this branch we will use the REPL to execute JavaScript code.
+In this branch we will introduce the basic usage of Node.js.
-REPL stands for Read-Evaluate-Print-Loop, and it's a great way to explore the Node features in a quick way.
+We will use the REPL to execute JavaScript code.
+REPL stands for Read-Evaluate-Print-Loop

 ## Branch Tasks